Red Guards (Finland): Size

 Due to incomplete and destroyed records, the exact number of men who served in the Red Guards is unknown.
 Historians provide estimates between 80,000 and 100,000 men.
 As the war started, the number was about 40,000, but by the end of the war, the total strength rose to 80,000–100,000 men and women, including 2,600 female fighters and thousands of women in the unarmed maintenance units.
 Approximately 40,000 were at the front at any one time.
 The largest single unit was the Helsinki Red Guard with a strength of 8,000–10,000 men and women.
-Other major units were the Red Guards of Tampere and Vyborg and the Saint Petersburg Finnish Red Guard.
+Other major units were the Red Guards of Tampere and Viipuri and the Saint Petersburg Finnish Red Guard.
 The Female Guards had about 2,000–2,600 members.
 Russian participation remained low, although 40,000 soldiers of the Imperial Russian Army and the Baltic Fleet were still in Finland.
 Only a few hundred joined the Red Guards, including a few dozen officers.
 Most of the Russian troops simply wanted to leave the country and return home.
 In addition to the Finland-based troops, the Saint Petersburg Bolsheviks supported the Reds in some battles on the Karelian Front.